fueryin/BRONZEBEARD-HD-PATCH/README.md

 # 🌌 Ascension 3.3.5a – Bronzebeard Ultra-HD Mod Pack
 Complete Ultra-HD overhaul for Ascension 3.3.5a (Bronzebeard).
-Features textures and models beyond Ascension’s default HD pack, with fully upscaled assets, advanced lighting, 4K-resolution maps and much more.
+Features textures and models beyond Ascension’s default HD pack, with fully upscaled assets, advanced lighting, 4K-resolution maps, and much more.